PitonCMS/Engine/support/client/pages.md

 ## Saving and Publishing
 Once you have created or modified your Page you can save your changes by clicking the **Save** button in the top right corner.
 You can also cancel any changes to an existing (saved) Page by clicking **Discard**.

-To make your Page content available on the web, you need to *Publish* your page by setting the **Publish Date** to today's date or a date in the past.
-You can schedule new content to be Published by setting the Publish Date to the desired future date.

 The Publish Date field controls the *Page Status*
 - **Draft** No Publish Date has been set, and the page is *not* visible to the public
 - **Pending** A future Publish Date has been set, and the page is *not* visible to the public
 - **Published** The Publish Date is today or in the past, and the page *is* visible to the public

+To make your Page content available on the web, you need to *Publish* your page by setting the **Publish Date** to today's date or a date in the past.
+You can schedule new content to be Published by setting the Publish Date to the desired future date.

+You can also unpublish a Page by clearing the Publish Date and saving your Page.

 ## Page Structure, Templates, Blocks, Elements
 Pages and Collection Detail Pages are created based *Templates* for the layout.
 These Templates were created as part of your website by your web designer.
 Once a Page is created you cannot change the Template.